Loans

 - The aggregate limit is the total amount you may borrow as an undergraduate or graduate level student.
 Once you reach the aggregate limit, you may not borrow additional Direct Subsidized and/or Unsubsidized loans.

 Federal Direct Graduate PLUS is for graduate and professional degree students.
+Beginning 2026-27 the Graduate PLUS program is eliminated for new borrowers.

 Federal Perkins Loans are no longer available Purdue Northwest.
 If you had a Perkins loan in the past at Purdue Northwest, your Perkins loan is serviced by Educational Computer Systems Inc. (ECSI).